 Present: Arlene D. Schiff, Beth Tracy Gamble, Erin McNamara, Donna Pignatelli, Katy Holt

-Beth met with Veronica ---- our new liaison from the Mass Cultural Council.
+Beth met with Veronica Ramirez Martell, Program Officer, our new liaison from the Mass Cultural Council.
 She shared with Veronica the latest information about the council and how we operate.

 Katy asked if we would like her to make a presentation next year when the Lenox Education Enrichment Foundation has their grantee session.
 The Lenox Education Enrichment Foundation (LEEF) is an endowed fund whose purpose is to enhance and enrich the educational experience of the students and teachers in the Lenox Public Schools.
 LEEF wants to ensure the highest level of achievement for the students and enhance their capacity to achieve excellence both in school and in the community.
 LEEF seeks proposals for grants from students, teachers, administrators, staff, parents, nonprofits and members of the community of the Lenox Public Schools for projects that will fulfill the purposes of the fund.
 Katy thought that many of the project proposed for LEAF would also be appropriate for funding by the council.
 This will help to get the word out about the Council’s funding.
 Everyone agreed this was something Katy should do.